OlivierHK/Alto_UltraP_Mezzanine_V2.0-/README.md

 Schematic's comments should cover all the specifications of the Mezzanine card.

-So High level functionnal Diagram:
+So the High level functionnal Diagram:

 ![Functionnal diagram](https://github.com/user-attachments/assets/de3472aa-66f2-4ac5-90fc-c60a2c354b5f)